ckedwards/react-form-stateful/README.md

 ## NO_DEFAULT and ASYNC_VALIDATION

-There are two special constants that help with extending the functionality of react-stateful-form.
+There are two special constants that help with extending the functionality of react-form-stateful.

 #### NO_DEFAULT